chenxingqiang/researchers-practice-reflection-studies/Reflective Practice as a Strategy for Early Career Academics.md

    <img src="/Users/xingqiangchen/Downloads/Proposed%20Longitudinal%20Study%20Design.png" alt="Proposed Longitudinal Study Design" style="zoom:33%;" />

-   **Figure 10** Proposed Longitudinal Study Design*
+   **Figure 10** **Proposed Longitudinal Study Design**

    This Gantt chart provides a visual timeline of a longitudinal study focused on the implementation and evaluation of reflective practice.
 The study spans over two years and is divided into key phases that guide the progression of reflective practice in the research context.

-   - **1. Initial Assessment (2024-01-01 to 2024-03-01)**
+   **Initial Assessment (2024-01-01 to 2024-03-01)**

    The study begins with an **Initial Assessment** phase lasting 60 days.
 During this period, an evaluation of the current state of reflective practices is conducted.
 This phase serves as the foundation for the reflective practice implementation, helping to identify baseline conditions and gather necessary data to guide the implementation process.

-   - **2. Reflective Practice Implementation (2024-03-01 to 2025-03-01)**
+   **Reflective Practice Implementation (2024-03-01 to 2025-03-01)**

    After the initial assessment, the **Reflective Practice Implementation** phase begins.
 Over the course of 365 days, reflective practices are actively integrated into the study environment.
 This phase is the core of the study, where the real impact and applicability of reflective practices are observed.

-   - **3. Mid-point Evaluation (2025-03-01 to 2025-05-01)**
+   **Mid-point Evaluation (2025-03-01 to 2025-05-01)**

    The **Mid-point Evaluation** takes place 365 days into the reflective practice implementation.
 Lasting for 60 days, this phase is critical for assessing the effectiveness of the ongoing reflective practices.
 It allows researchers to gather insights, adjust strategies, and fine-tune the approach if necessary to improve outcomes during the second half of the study.

-   - **4. Continued Practice (2025-05-01 to 2026-05-01)**
+   **Continued Practice (2025-05-01 to 2026-05-01)**

    Following the mid-point evaluation, the **Continued Practice** phase resumes for another 365 days.
 During this period, the study continues with the refined reflective practice strategies based on feedback from the mid-point evaluation.
 This phase allows for long-term observation and testing of the sustained impact of reflective practices.

-   - **5. Final Assessment (2026-05-01 to 2026-07-01)**
+   ** Final Assessment (2026-05-01 to 2026-07-01)**

    The study concludes with a **Final Assessment** phase, which lasts for 60 days.
 This phase is dedicated to evaluating the overall success and outcomes of the reflective practice after its extended implementation.
 The results from this phase are crucial for drawing conclusions about the effectiveness of the practices over the study's entire duration.

    **Summary:** The Gantt chart illustrates the sequential structure of the study, showing how reflective practice is implemented and evaluated over time.
 Key milestones, such as the **Mid-point Evaluation** and **Final Assessment**, provide critical moments for assessment, ensuring that the practice is continuously improved and adapted for maximum effectiveness.